thepirat000/Audit.NET/src/Audit.WCF/README.md

 Generate Audit Logs for Windows Communication Foundation (WCF) service calls.

-Audit.Wcf provides the server-side infrastructure to log interactions with WCF services.
+`Audit.Wcf` provides the **server-side** infrastructure to log interactions with WCF services.
 It records detailed information of the service method calls.

+If you are looking for client-side audit, please check the [`Audit.WCF.Client`](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.WCF.Client/README.md) library.

 ## Install